buehler/dotnet-operator-sdk/docs/controllers.md

     public Task DeletedAsync(V1Alpha1DemoEntity entity)
     {
         _logger.LogInformation($"Entity {entity.Name} deleted.");
-        // Called when the entity is deleted.
+        // This method is called *after* the entity is marked for deletion
+        // *and* all registered KubeOps finalizers have completed successfully.
-        // Note: Finalizers should be used for complex cleanup before deletion occurs. return Task.CompletedTask;
+        // Use Finalizers for any cleanup logic that must happen *before* the
+        // resource is removed from the cluster.
+See [Finalizers](./finalizers.md). return Task.CompletedTask;
     }
 }
 ```

-Key elements:
+**Key elements:**

 *   **`TEntity`**: The specific type of custom resource this controller manages (e.g., `V1Alpha1DemoEntity`).
 It must match the type defined in [Defining Custom Entities](./custom-entities.md).
 *   **Dependency Injection**: Controllers are registered in the [.NET Dependency Injection](https://learn.microsoft.com/en-us/dotnet/core/extensions/dependency-injection) container.
 You can inject services like loggers (`ILogger<T>`), the Kubernetes client (`IKubernetesClient`), or your own services.